 This is one of the coolest pvc pipe toy projects we have done and it easily adapts to new configurations making it great for kids of all ages and an easy activity that kids can do together.
+If your child has ever experimented with tube play, these play tubes are an easy way for them to explore gravity and how things move for hours!

 We originally called this project a “fall wall” because it is reminiscent of a waterfall wall with interchangeable obstacles and tubes to create new falling paths.
 In looking at other projects and toys that might be similar, the words “discovery wall” came up repeatedly.